rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-entra-id/index.md

 * **cert.pem**: a self-signed certificate (cn=localhost)
 * **key.pem**: the private key associated to the `cert.pem` certificate

-<g-emoji class="g-emoji" alias="arrow_right" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/27a1.png">➡️</g-emoji> These files will be mounted into the `rabbitmq` docker container in the next steps of this tutorial, where they will be used to configure HTTPS for the RabbitMQ Management UI/API
+These files will be mounted into the `rabbitmq` container later in this tutorial, where they will be used to configure HTTPS for the RabbitMQ Management UI and HTTP API.

 ## Verify RabbitMQ Management UI access